 By integrating Journalpreneurs more actively with its current membership, TMC can help build a broader, more diverse ecosystem of people who produce content in many kinds of non-traditional and entrepreneurial ways.
 These innovators will push journalism to the forefront of the new media landscape.

+NEED A SUMMARY/CONCLUSION HERE.